 Every action movie needs an epic fight scene whether it’s good guys vs bad thugs, Shaolin vs Ninja, or even just for the sheer brutality.
 It’s a catchy fight scene that really gets action fans pulses racing.

 It’s hard to pick just 5 fighting scenes as there are so many out there, but instead of going with popular ones I selected 5 that really stand out because of their memorability.
-If you have never seen them for any reason or don’t remember it’s a good chance to refresh your memory and maybe even but a DVD or Blu-ray.
+If you have never seen them for any reason or don’t remember it’s a good chance to refresh your memory and maybe even buy a DVD or Blu-ray.

 Robert De Niro’s Pen Scene from Casino

-Casino is known as being one of the greatest gambling films of all time, but it also contains one of the most epic fight scenes too.
+The casino is known as being one of the greatest gambling films of all time, but it also contains one of the most epic fight scenes too.
 True, when a fight scene comes to mind you’ll probably think of martial arts or mobs of fighters.
 Yet the sheer brutality and shock of the pen scene is a scene that will stick with us all forever.

 In the scene, Robert De Niro’s character can be seen offering a pen back to its owner, however, due to the smack talk he receives, Joe Pesci’s character brutally stabs the man repeatedly in the neck with said pen.
 Totally violent and classic Martin Scorsese, after watching this fight scene you will never look at a pen the same way again.

 Jason Statham vs mob thugs in Wild Card